Averroes Ai Automated Visual inspection software

 Frequently Asked Questions

-What’s the difference between data labeling and data annotation?
+What’s the difference between a data labeling tool and a data labeling service?

 Conclusion